 Tom Assembling a Counter

 Counters – five or six digit – are purchased from a Veeder-Root supplier.
 Delrin gears, designed by Tom, are specially fabricated by a local waterjet-cutting firm near Tom’s home.
 The delrin gear is a press-fit onto the counter shaft.

 Pressing the Delrin Gear onto the Counter Shaft

 Final assembly consists of aligning a counter/gear assembly onto a chassis assembly and fastening with screws and locknuts.

-Each finished JR counter is packaged for shipping with a set of mounting instructions, two washers, and two electrical connectors, should they be required by the customer.
-Tom usually has ten to twenty units packaged ahead of time, ready for labeling and postage.
+Each finished JR counter is packaged for shipping with a set of mounting instructions.
+We usually have ten to twenty units packaged ahead of time, ready for labeling and postage.

 Units Ready to be Shipped

-When the PayPal order is confirmed, Tom prints the mailing label using PayPal’s software.
+When the PayPal order is confirmed, the mailing label is printed using PayPal’s software.
 The software also prints the proper postage onto the label, and sends money to US Postal Service.
-Typical priority mail shipments can be simply dropped off at any postbox enroute to work.
+Typical domestic priority mail shipments can be simply dropped off at any postbox enroute to work.
 Express mail, and international orders require a trip to the post office during working hours.

 Fabrication takes place in the Shenandoah Valley of Virginia